-I am driven by a simple idea - that intelligent systems can transform how we understand and manage biological and environmental complexity.
-My work combines agronomy, machine learning, and scalable data engineering to build next-generation decision tools for agriculture.
-From disease forecasting to harvest prediction and nutrient management, I focus on translating uncertainty into actionable insight.
+I am driven by a simple idea - intelligent systems can improve how we understand and manage biological and environmental complexity.
+My work combines agronomy, machine learning, and scalable data engineering to build decision tools for agriculture.
+Across applied science, predictive modeling, and data-driven decision systems, I focus on translating uncertainty into actionable insight.

-As AI continues reshaping industries, I am motivated to expand my impact beyond agriculture - building data-driven solutions that operate at scale and create measurable value.
+As AI continues reshaping industries, I am motivated to expand my impact beyond agriculture while staying grounded in applied science - building data-driven solutions that operate at scale and create measurable value.

 Georgia Institute of Technology, US